windviki/vBookmarks/README.md

 8) Add an option: only show the nodes of the Bookmark Bar.

-9) Add: separators for bookmarks or folders.
-Cannot be synchronized.
+9) Add: Synchronizable bookmark separators.

 10) Add: update checking and notification based on github.
 A tricky solution.